Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 If you have any questions, please reach out to our support team!

-How To Make The Perfect WooCommerce Homepage (Easy and Fast)
+How To Make The Perfect WooCommerce Homepage (6 Proven Tips)

 Even something as simple as including a clear Call-to-Action (CTA) at the top of your WooCommerce homepage can make a significant difference in conversions.
 If you combine that with fantastic product images, you’re off to a great start.

 In this article, we’ll talk about six things you can do to make the perfect Woocommerce homepage both for wholesaling and regular stores.
-Let’s get to it!
+So, let’s get to it!

 E-commerce stores tend to be chaotic affairs, particularly once you get into offering hundreds of products.
 With so many items and pages to navigate, online stores can be rather overwhelming for visitors.